The GNL Podcast

-Episode 23 — From Diabetes Brunches to Bali by Creating a Type 1 Diabetes Community with Dr Temi Olonisakin
+Episode 23 — From Diabetes Brunches to Bali: Building a T1D Community

-Dr Temi Olonisakin joins The Glucose Never Lies® Podcast to share how lived experience, openness, and representation can spark community and confidence in Type 1 diabetes.
-Say hello on Instagram: @temidiabeticdoctor and join a Diabetes Brunch, sounds so much fun!
+Dr Temi Olonisakin joins The Glucose Never Lies® Podcast to share how lived experience, openness, and representation can spark community and confidence in type 1 diabetes.
+Say hello on Instagram: @temidiabeticdoctor.

 Diagnosed at 17, Temi knows first-hand the isolation that comes when diabetes arrives just as independence begins.
 Years later, she began bringing people together — from one-to-one coffees to full-scale Diabetes Brunch Live events — mixing friendship, advocacy, and education with a healthy side of pancakes.